 (If you have arrived at this page from the Earth Element page, please note that this archetype does not address all earth element imbalances and may even seem to have little relation to your challenge.)

-A healthy caregiver is a great gift to the world, but often even the ehlathy caregiver can have her or his heartstrings pulled to the point where the level of care they give to others is not healthy for the giver or even the one receiving "care".
-The old addage when giving discipline "this will hurt me more than it will hurt you" can be true on many levels.
-When earth energies are too strong a caregivers qualities may become more smothering than helpful and shielding someone from all consequences is a disservice to their growth in the long run; but it also depletes the caregiver.
-Like soil that has been tilled and toiled too much, excessive caregiving loses its ability to be nourishing.
+A healthy caregiver is a great gift to the world, but often even the healthy caregiver can have her or his heartstrings stretched to the point where the level of care they give to others is not healthy for the giver or even the one receiving "care".
+The old adage when disciplining a child "this will hurt me more than it will hurt you" is not limited to children and can be true on many levels.
+When earth energies are too strong a caregiver may become more smothering than helpful, more protective than realistic; as excessively shielding others from all consequences is a disservice to their growth.
+It also depletes the caregiver.
+Like soil that has been tilled and toiled too much, excessive care-giving loses its ability to be nourishing.